 Mechano Growth Factor – more than an exercise supplement?

 Mechano Growth Factor (MGF) happens to be a splice variant of Insulin-like Growth Factor 1 (IGF-1).
-IGF-1 is a protein synthesized essentially in the liver, and plays a significant function in promoting growth and development of cells across diverse kinds of tissue.
+IGF-1 is a protein synthesized essentially in the liver and plays a significant function in promoting the growth and development of cells across diverse kinds of tissue.
 As a close family member, MGF gets expressed essentially in skeletal and heart muscle.
-It is known for its ability to stimulate the proliferation of muscle stem cells (satellite cells) to hasten damage, repair and promote muscle growth.
+It is known for its ability to stimulate the proliferation of muscle stem cells (satellite cells) to hasten damage, repair, and promote muscle growth.

-This category of growth factors is maximally expressed around childhood and adolescence and shows a steady reduction with progression into adulthood and old age.
+This growth factor category is maximally expressed around childhood and adolescence and shows a steady reduction with progression into adulthood and old age.
 As a result, people often face increased susceptibility to diverse physical and neurological conditions, as our bodies gradually lose the ability to repair themselves.

 Mechano Growth Factor in the brains of mice